CELEBRATING LOCAL PRODUCE

 SUSTAINABLE SPIRITS

 Across Wiltshire, Dorset, and Hampshire, some of the country’s finest producers are crafting exceptional products but with every creation there is an element of waste, which in some cases can be reused.
 Reusing waste produce can spark creativity and innovation, transforming what would be discarded into something valuable and new.
 By repurposing byproducts from food and drink production, businesses can craft unique flavors, sustainable products, and reduce environmental impact.

 For example, fruit peels, spent grains, or coffee grounds can be infused into spirits, brewed into craft beers, or turned into syrups and bitters.
 This not only minimizes waste but also enhances sustainability, creates circular economies, and offers something exciting and environmentally conscious.
-Waste isn’t the end—it’s the beginning of something new.

 CHARDONNAY VODKA

 Creating Chardonnay vodka from pomace is an innovative way to repurpose winemaking byproducts while crafting a distinctive spirit.
-Chardonnay pomace—comprising grape skins, seeds, and residual juice left after pressing—still contains fermentable sugars and aromatic compounds, making it an excellent base for distillation.
+Chardonnay pomace, comprising grape skins, seeds, and residual juice left after pressing still contains fermentable sugars and aromatic compounds, making it an excellent base for distillation.
 The process begins by rehydrating the pomace with water and fermenting the remaining sugars.

 Once fermentation is complete, the liquid is distilled to extract the alcohol while preserving Chardonnay’s delicate fruit and floral notes.
 Multiple distillations help refine the spirit, removing impurities and enhancing clarity.
 A final filtration process polishes the vodka, ensuring a smooth mouthfeel.
 Unlike traditional neutral vodkas, Chardonnay vodka carries subtle wine-like characteristics, with hints of green apple, cacao, pear and citrus from the grape skins and stalks.